 The Cardiology Fellowship Program at Einstein Medical Center is committed to providing a broad base of advanced training in the specialty of Cardiovascular Diseases.
 The program is structured to ensure that fellows acquire the consulting expertise and the technical skills required of a cardiologist.
-The primary focus of the Einstein cardiology fellowship program is to produce the highest quality clinical cardiologist.
-We believe the best way to fulfill this goal is through a combination of self-study, didactic instruction, and supervised exposure to cardiac pathology.
+The primary focus of the Einstein cardiology fellowship program is to produce the highest quality academic and clinical cardiologist.
+We believe the best way to fulfill this goal is through a combination of self-study, didactic instruction, clinical research and supervised exposure to cardiac pathology.
 Research skills and the ability to properly review the medical literature are also emphasized.

 The ACGME-approved Cardiovascular Disease Fellowship at Einstein Medical Center accepts five fellows per year.
 In addition, two ACGME-approved Interventional 4th year fellow positions are available as well as two Clinical Heart Failure Fellowship positions.

 The Department of Medicine sponsors three residency programs (internal medicine (78), preliminary year (10) and transitional year (20) residents) and nine ACGME accredited fellowships.
 The institution's academic affiliation is with Jefferson Medical College providing students with elective and subinternship rotations.
 For the past twelve years, Einstein's internal medicine program has maintained greater than a 98% Board Pass Rate.

 Einstein Medical Center Philadelphia School of Radiologic Technology has developed a partnership agreement with Philadelphia University